2. Main Functions of NetCrafter

 2.2 Loading Data

-- 1) Select the data type; Gene or GOBP or HPO.
+- 1) Select the input node data type: Gene, GOBP or HPO.

-- 3) Select your input file as csv format.
+- 3) Select your input file (CSV or TXT format).

 -

-When the data file is opened successfully, the matrix data will be visualized in the main panel:
+When the data file is opened successfully, the data matrix is displayed in the main panel:

 -